727800350/note/cs/r.md

 > class(x)
 [1] "integer"
 ```
-typeof() gives the "type" of object from R's point of view,
+typeof() gives the "type" of object from R point of view,
 whilst mode() gives the "type" of object from the point of view of Becker, Chambers Wilks (1988).
 The latter may be more compatible with other S implementations according to the R Language Definition manual.